Health and Safety

 - Have a nose wire to prevent air from leaking out of the top of the mask

 - Single layer masks, gaiters or masks with visible exhalation valves or vents are not acceptable.

-We encourage anyone who is feeling unwell not to attend a performance.
+If you are feeling unwell, please do not to attend a performance.
 If you have any COVID-19 symptoms, please call the Box Office prior to your performance to discuss your ticket options.
 We will work with patrons on a case-by-case basis.

-No-Contact Infrastructure has been adopted in as many areas as possible to reduce transmission of the virus, including:
+No-Contact Infrastructure is utilized in as many areas as possible to reduce transmission of the virus,

 - Scanned entry